SourMesen/Mesen/Docs/content/configuration/Audio.md

 * **Mute ultrasonic frequencies on the triangle channel**: This option mutes the triangle channel under certain conditions, which prevents it from causing popping sounds.

 * **Reduce popping sounds on the DMC channel**: Similar to the previous option, but for the DMC channel -- this option prevents games from changing the output of the DMC channel too abruptly, which often causes popping sounds.

+* **Disable dynamic sample rate**: While a game is running, the video and audio typically slowly drift out of sync.
+Mesen will automatically make adjustments to the audio sample rate while the game is running to keep them in sync.
+Disabling this option will typically cause sound issues such as crackling.

 * **Swap square channel duty cycles**: This option is to mimic some older NES clones that had incorrect sound output for both of the square channels.
 It greatly alters the sound in some games, and shouldn't be enabled unless you want this behavior.